 Now, let's say we gained 275 customers during September and lost 500 more during October.
 Our churn rate for October would then be 5.11% ((9,775 customers - 9,225 customers) / 9,755 customers = 5.11%).

 Retention rate is sometimes confused with churn rate.
 However, these two metrics are distinctly different.

 Retention rate is the ratio of customers that return to do business at your company.
 This differs from churn rate because churn rate refers to the number of customers you've lost over a time.
 A company with a high churn rate would, by default, have a lower retention rate.

 2. Revenue Churn Rate

-Your revenue churn rate is the percentage of revenue you've lost from existing customers in a given period of time.
-For example, revenue churn can result from an order cancellation, a plan downgrade, or an end to a business relationship altogether.
-Particularly for SaaS (Software as a Service) companies or any other organization whose revenue growth and retention are supported by a subscription or retainer model, revenue churn rate is a critical indicator of customer health and satisfaction.
+Your revenue churn rate is the percentage of revenue you've lost from existing customers in a given period.
+For example, revenue churn can result from an order cancellation, a plan downgrade, or an end to a business relationship.
+Particularly for SaaS (Software as a Service) companies, revenue churn rate is a critical indicator of customer satisfaction.

 How to Calculate Revenue Churn Rate

 You should calculate revenue churn rate in monthly intervals.
 Start with subtracting the monthly recurring revenue (MRR) at the end of the month from the MRR you had at the beginning of the month.